 Medical Experts in the French Atlantic World

 I am currently researching a book on medical practitioners in the French Atlantic World.
-The eighteenth century witnessed sweeping changes to the theory and practice of medicine: medicine became a crucial lens for understanding the world and a major tool for expanding European empires, the slave trade, and plantation slavery.
+Eighteenth-century medicine functioned as a crucial lens for understanding the world and a major tool for expanding European empires, the slave trade, and plantation slavery.
 Surgeons, once seen as no more than skilled artisans, elevated their status to rival that of physicians and plied their trade around the globe.
 Doctors gleaned knowledge from enslaved and indigenous healers and repackaged their cures for European markets.
 Plantation owners hired physicians and surgeons to extract maximum profits from enslaved people.
-Female midwives persisted in and professionalized their work, despite renewed attacks by male midwives and surgeons.
-The government launched its first public health programs.
+Female midwives persisted in and professionalized their work, despite attacks by male midwives and surgeons.
+The state launched its first public health programs.
 Medicine was, in short, a crucial mechanism for the making of the modern world.